FreezyDev07/QuickWindowPlugin/README.md

 # QuickWindowPlugin

-Maya plugin that can quickly open the graph editor, playblast and render settings.
+This plugin consists of a window that holds 3 buttons.

+## Graph Editor
+## Render Settings
+## Playblast Settings

+they open their respective windows to aid in the process of animation and playblasting